Deprecated: Function create_function() is deprecated in /home/rippleki/public_html/wp-content/plugins/wp-spamshield/wp-spamshield.php on line 2033

 Encouraging kids to make their own gifts is not only a fun hands-on activity that gets them off their devices, but it also helps develop fine motor skills, creativity, and mindful appreciation for the people in their lives.

 When deciding on an appropriate gift to make discuss the person they're celebrating, asking them to consider what they like and the positive contribution they have on their life.

 The following are just a few ideas to help you get creative at home or in the classroom.

 1. Family kindness coupons

-These are one of my favourite activities from our school curriculum.
+These are one of my favorite activities from our school curriculum.
 They're a fun way for kids to show gratitude towards their family and can be adapted for all occasions and age groups.
-Younger children will obviously need more help and guidance but older children can use our coupons as a guide when creating their own personalised version.
+Younger children will obviously need more help and guidance, but older children can use our coupons as a guide when creating their own personalized version.

 This is an easy craft activity for youngers using popsicle sticks, cardboard and yarn with instructions from Red Ted Art.

 If you're looking for something for older kids you might like these cute pom pom bookmarks from 5 Minutes for Mom.